League for Independent Political Action: Dissolution and legacy

 The election of Franklin D. Roosevelt and the inauguration of the liberal social policies of the New Deal undermined the political impetus driving the League for Independent Political Action.
-Early in 1933, the group's official Monthly Bulletin was merged into Common Sense magazine.
+Early in 1933, the group's official Monthly Bulletin was merged into the Common Sense magazine.
 It was formally terminated in October of that year.

 With its members engaged in other political activities during the kinetic years of the middle-1930s, the League for Independent Political Action rapidly lost members.
 It continued to limp along as a shell of its former self until it was formally terminated in 1936.

 A partial run of the monthly organ of LIPA, the News Bulletin, is available on microfilm with the master negative held by the Cleveland Public Library.